lukemorton/alchemy.rb/README.md

 When running the dev web server, the application is served via sinatra.
 Sinatra in this case is simply used as a routing layer.
-Via the `App::Interaction::Application::SinatraApplication` object a request hash is created and passed into the controllers.
+Via the `App::Interaction::Application::Sinatra` object a request hash is created and passed into the controllers.
 This is similar to the way hashes are passed directly into the controllers in the test suite.